Mogol (lyricist): Career

-In 1967, in a reversal of Mogol translating English hits to Italian, his 1966 song "Piangi con Me" ("Cry with Me"), co-written with David "Shel" Shapiro of The Rokes (the band that recorded it), would see an English language translation reach #8 on the Billboard Hot 100 singles chart.
-The song "Let's Live for Today", using English lyrics and title provided by Michael Julien, was a million-selling gold record for The Grass Roots; the prominence of the English version drove the Italian version to gold record status for The Rokes.
+In 1967, in a reversal of Mogol bringing English-language songs into Italian, his 1966 song "Piangi con me," co-written with David "Shel" Shapiro of The Rokes (the band that recorded it), would see an English-language version reach #8 on the Billboard Hot 100 singles chart.
+The song "Let's Live for Today", using English lyrics and title provided by Michael Julien, was a million-selling gold record for The Grass Roots; the prominence of the English version drove the Italian version to gold-record status for The Rokes.

 In 1966, Mogol, overcoming resistance from his record label, convinced Battisti to perform his own songs.
 The lyricist's intuition would have one of the most rewarding outcomes of the history of Italian music, as Battisti, after a halting start, would explode as a singer, becoming one of the most successful artists in the panorama of Italian music.
 In the same year, Mogol left the Ricordi label to create his own with Battisti, called Numero Uno, which brought together many celebrated Italian singer-songwriters.
 The pair wrote songs as well for Bruno Lauzi and Patty Pravo.
 Their greatest chart success came from the songs written for Mina in 1969–1970.

 In 1980, Mogol broke the artistic relationship with Battisti, and successfully continued his independent career as a lyricist with the noted singer-songwriter Riccardo Cocciante, with whom he wrote the texts for some successful albums, first in the series being "Cervo a Primavera".

 Lately, he began his collaboration with Mango, co-writing successful songs like "Oro", "Nella mia città", "Come Monna Lisa" and "Mediterraneo".

 Mogol has formed a stable partnership with Adriano Celentano; his songs for Celentano are scored by the Sicilian singer-songwriter Gianni Bella.
-This collaboration has produced the delicate song "L'arcobaleno", included in the CD Io non-so parlar d'amore, which is considered dedicated to Battisti, who had recently died.
+This collaboration has produced the delicate song "L'arcobaleno", included in the CD Io non so parlar d'amore, which is considered dedicated to Battisti, who had recently died.
 Mogol has also collaborated with singer-songwriter Jack Rubinacci.

+On November 17, 2019, he was one of the speakers at the conference entitled "The breaking down of ideological frontiers and the fight against prejudice", organised in the Sala Arpa in Terni by the Grand Orient of Italy, in the presence of Grand Master Stefano Bisi.
+The other speakers were Paolo Mieli and Vittorio Sgarbi.
+Mogol's speech was entitled "Applications in society of the solidarity principle."